 - More information on Salinger, click here.

-- Ideas (subjects, themes) from class discussion (January 22, 2019): We began to look at “A Perfect Day for Bananafish,” “Uncle Wiggly in Connecticut,” “Down at the Dinghy,” and “Just before the War with the Eskimos” in the thematic context of Salinger’s use of fantasy.
-We considered these two quotations from Bruno Bettelheim’s The Uses of Enchantment: (1) “The child comprehends that although these stories are unreal, they are not untrue, and “If only we could recall how we felt when were small we could imagine how utterly defeated a young child feels when his play companions or older siblings temporarily reject him or can obviously do things better than he can, or when adults–worst of all his, his parents–seem to make fun of him, belittle, the we would know why the child often feels like an outcast.”
-We considered or will consider the ways in which fantasy and imagination can sometimes work in constructive ways (Sybil, perhaps; Ginnie with Selena, perhaps; Boo Boo with Lionel); or in negative ways (Seymour, maybe; Eloise with Ramona; John Gedsukski, again possibly, as we will consider).
+- Ideas (subjects, themes) from class discussion: We will begin to look at “A Perfect Day for Bananafish,” “Uncle Wiggly in Connecticut,” “Down at the Dinghy,” and “Just before the War with the Eskimos” in the thematic context of Salinger’s use of fantasy.
+Consider these two quotations from Bruno Bettelheim’s The Uses of Enchantment: (1) “The child comprehends that although these stories are unreal, they are not untrue, and “If only we could recall how we felt when were small we could imagine how utterly defeated a young child feels when his play companions or older siblings temporarily reject him or can obviously do things better than he can, or when adults–worst of all his, his parents–seem to make fun of him, belittle, the we would know why the child often feels like an outcast.”
+We will consider the ways in which fantasy and imagination can sometimes work in constructive ways (Sybil, perhaps; Ginnie with Selena, perhaps; Boo Boo with Lionel); or in negative ways (Seymour, maybe; Eloise with Ramona; John Gedsukski, again possibly, as we will consider).